Skip to main content

 Backpressure

 You might see the event_processing_duration_milliseconds keeps on increasing and batch_idle_in_channel_milliseconds is in constant high value.
-In that case, Raccoon might get backpressure from the publisher.
+In that case, Raccoon might get back-pressure from the publisher.
 If that happens, you can check the publisher, or you need to tune the publisher configuration on Raccoon.